Rich1068/Pawtopia/README.md

 ## Getting Started

-Steps on how to run on Local
+Steps on how to run Locally

 ### Installation

-1. Get a free API Key at [https://example.com](https://example.com)
+1. Get a DB connection key from MongoDB Atlas
 2. Clone or Download the repository
 3. Install client npm packages
    ```sh